claudiusask/foreman-katello/foreman-katello/CLI.md

 		--download policy 'on_demand' --gpg-key-id '#get the number from content-credentials list' \
 		--url 'the-repo-url-of-the-package' --mirror-on-sync 'no'

-8. With all these things in-place we can sync the repository with hammer in CLI or with web-interface, use tmux or screen with CLI. for the below automated script we can use the for loop in bash cli.
+8. With all these things in-place we can sync the repository with hammer in CLI or with web-interface, use tmux or screen with CLI.
+If any repo fails to sync please find the solutions below.
+For the below automated script we can use the for loop in bash cli.
 To find the number of items to loop in the seq we can do:-
 		<b>hammer repository list</b>

 		for i in $(seq 1 15); do hammer repository synchronize --product "example-name:CentOS8" --id "$i"; done

-10. for Remi php 8.0 use this repo url https://rpms.remirepo.net/enterprise/remi-release-8.rpm
+10. For Remi php 8.0 use this repo url https://rpms.remirepo.net/enterprise/remi-release-8.rpm
 11. Remember that graylog only works with Elasticsearch 7.11 otherwise use opensearch.
 Use the following repo url for elasticsearch 7.11 https://artifacts.elastic.co/packages/7.x/yum & for graylog use https://packages.graylog2.org/repo/el/stable/4.0/x86_64
 12. Now we move to content-View, which is snapshot of one or more repositories and/or puppet modules.
-13. We create the content-view and publish it.
-Add the repositories with ID and publish it.
+13. We create the content-view add the repositories with ID and publish it.
+If we already have the content-view and we just want to add some more repositories we don't have to re-create it but we just add the repos and publish a new version.

+		hammer content-view create --name "new_name_Content_View" --description "give it a description"

+		for i in $(seq 1 27); do hammer content-view add-repository --name "new_name_Content_View" --product "name_of_repos" --repository-id "$i"; done

 14. Now we create and activation-key which is used to register the host or server.
 Create the activation-key and then add-subscription to this activation-key.
 You can find the subscription number with command #hammer subscription list.